 Bona fide and spoofed data are processed with a number of different encoding schemes, including DNN-based codecs, while adversarial attacks are included for the first time.

 A description of the ASVspoof~5 database is available in~\cite{wang_asvspoof5database}.
 The focus in this paper is upon results, calibration and other principal challenges.
 An outline of the evaluation setup is illustrated in Table~\ref{tab:track-summary}.
 There are two tasks, namely the design of stand-alone CMs (spoof/deepfake speech detectors) and of spoofing-robust ASV systems.
 For each task there are two evaluation conditions.
 A closed condition was defined to protect evaluation integrity, whereby competing solutions can be compared under otherwise identical data conditions.
 Data used for training, development and evaluation was restricted to a specific, closed set.
 The use of any other speech data was prohibited.
-A second, open condition was also adopted to explore performance when massive collections of shared, public speech data are used by detection system designers and adversaries alike.
-In extending substantially upon preliminary results presented in~\cite{wang2024asvspoof5}, we present an analysis of principal techniques common to the top-performing systems for each track and condition, and influential data factors that impact system performance.
-Also presented is an analysis of evaluation results using calibration-aware metrics, a first within the ASVspoof challenge series.
+A second, open condition was also adopted to explore performance when massive collections of shared, public speech data are used by detection system designers and adversaries alike.\footnote{The ASVspoof~5 challenge focuses exclusively on post-sensor attacks launched in a logical access scenario.
+Accordingly, we do not consider the detection of sensor-level attacks such as replayed speech.
+Their consideration requires an independent data curation pipeline and remains within scope for future challenge editions (\S~\ref{sec:future}).}